AadiManchekar/Playground/Java/Anatomy/README.md

     // ------------------------------------------------------------

     /*
-        shortis 2 bytes
+        short is 2 bytes
-        shortis signed (which means it has both +ve and -ve value) Range -32,768 to 32,767
+        short is signed (which means it has both +ve and -ve value) Range -32,768 to 32,767
         default value 0
     */